cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 ### Preparing the ESP32 for Install

 Ensure your ESP32 is now unplugged from the computer.
-You won't be using the microusb cable from here on out.
+If you're using more than 50 LEDs, I would recommend using an external power supply.
+If not, you can power things with just the microusb cable.
+The following instructions will outline using an external power supply.
 Start by stripping both ends of your 3 strips of 18AWG wire, and saudering one side of each to the appropriate header pins of your ESP32.
 - Red wire to VIN
 - White or black wire to GND
 - Green or any other color wire to GPIO32